michaelhm/seng-560_assignment_1/README.md

 * Binary
 * Hexadecimal
 * Octal

+Unit tests are located in `/tests/` and can be run by issuing command `pytest` at the library root folder
+    **This can command can only be run if `pipenv` and library dependencies have been installed**

 All types must convert and evaluate correctly or else the test will fail:
 > ============ test session starts ===============